-Almost time for the 12th Annual Belén Festival, August 2-16, 2017, sponsored by Gesundheit!
+It’s time for the 14th Annual Belén Festival in Iquitos, Peru from August 9 through the 18, 2019, sponsored by the Gesundheit!
 Institute!!!

 Clowns from around the world return to Iquitos, Peru, near the headwaters of the Amazon River for the Belén Festival, an intensive experience in collaborative grassroots community activism.

-Our focus is in the community of Lower Belén where we will clown and work each day.
-Small clowning groups go to hospitals, care facilities, prisons and hospices throughout Iquitos.
-Community mental health clinics will be offered by clown volunteers with clinical experience: If you are a healthcare practitioner, experienced counselor or social worker, etc and would like to participate, please indicate on your application.
-There will also be opportunities for clowns to assist at these clinics as well.
-There are plenty of jobs to fill and each is an opportunity to connect with the community.
-Your days will be full of joyful work and your evenings full of sharing and celebration.
+Our focus is on the community of “Belén Bajo”, where we are going to clown and work every day.
+Mental health clinics in the community are offered by volunteer clowns with clinical experience: If you are a health professional or social worker, etc., and wish to participate, please indicate this on your application.
+There will also be opportunities for clowns to help at these clinics.
+There are many jobs to fill and each one is an opportunity to connect with the community.
+Mornings and evenings will be full of joyful work and nights are full of sharing and celebration!

 2pm-5pm: Clowns gather to go to the afternoon activities.

 5pm onward: Dinner / family meetings / afternoon activities.

 We recommend that clowns arrive in Iquitos on Friday, August 9 and return home on Sunday, August 18th.
 This way we have from August 12 to 16 for activities with the community!

 August 9: Clowns and clowns arrive in Iquitos!

 August 11: Initial parade

 August 18: Clowns and clowns return home :o(